Close

 For fall semester disbursements:

 Students who are awarded in the spring prior to fall disbursements but lose eligibility by not meeting GPA requirements after that spring or summer term may be eligible to have fall funds deferred to the spring semester to allow time to regain eligibility.
-If GPA requirements are still not met in the spring, the scholarship will be canceled.
+If GPA requirements are still not met in the spring semester of the award year, the scholarship will be canceled.
+Please note that any movement of funds is subject to the specific terms and conditions of the scholarship.

 For spring semester disbursements: